CZ-NIC/deckard/doc/scenario_guide.rst

     ENTRY_BEGIN
-    MATCH <match element list>    ; all MATCH elements must match before using this answer template ADJUST <adjust element list>  ; ADJUST fields will be modified before answering REPLY <RCODE flags>           ; RCODE and flags to be set in the outgoing answer SECTION <type1>
+    MATCH <match element list>    ; all MATCH elements must match before using this answer template ADJUST <adjust element list>  ; ADJUST fields will be modified before answering REPLY <OPCODE RCODE flags>    ; OPCODE, RCODE, and flags to be set in the outgoing answer SECTION <type1>
     <RR sets>
     SECTION <type2>